 The park is one of the 11 protected areas of the Magallanes Region and Chilean Antarctica (together with four national parks, three national reserves and three national monuments).
 Together, the protected forested areas comprise about 51% of the land of the region (6,728,744 ha or 16,627,088 acres).

-The main river flowing through the park is Paine River.
-Most of the rivers and lakes of the park drain into Última Esperanza Sound via Serrano River.
+The main river flowing through the park is the Paine River.
+Most of the rivers and lakes of the park drain into Última Esperanza Sound via the Serrano River.

 Torres del Paine Biosphere Reserve